TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 -   **Vice 3.0** — a Commodore 64 emulator — with the SDL support.
     SDL version of vice has a better support for full screen native resolution.
+-   **Hatari 2.0.0** — An Atari ST emulator.
+Version 2.0.0 adds a vsync
+    feature which can help reduce tearing issues on some setups
 -   **Switchres 1.52** — A tool used internally by the provided `15khz-change-res-exec` script — see `usage`.